biomejs/biome/CONTRIBUTING.md

 #### Choose the correct packages

-In the vast majority of cases, you want to choose the `cli` library, which represent the main binary (AKA the npm package `@biomejs/biome`).
+In the vast majority of cases, you want to choose the `cli` library, which represents the main binary (AKA the npm package `@biomejs/biome`).
 If your PR also changes any *public* crate that is published, you'll have to select it too.

 For example, if your PR fixes a *JavaScript* lint rule and changes a public of the crate `biome_js_syntax`, you'll select:
 - `cli`